 How to Get on the Road to Research

-This time on TSC we would like to feature an original piece, with a lot of the ideas and writings coming from Tsai Yu-Lin, a Taiwanese PhD candidate at the Kyoto University in Japan.
+This article was written in collaboration with Tsai Yu-Lin, a Taiwanese PhD candidate at the Kyoto University in Japan.
 His greatest wish is to turn chemistry into common sense!
 Contact him via email or Facebook if you would like to get in touch.
-We are delighted to welcome him on board our team as part of our ongoing effort to engage collaborators to share their original works, because that’s what science is all about!
+We are delighted to welcome him as part of our ongoing effort to engage collaborators to share their thoughts and ideas, as that’s what science is all about!

 Table of Contents

 Within the intense, fast-paced world of research, time is an extremely precious commodity (as cliche as that may sound).
 We are expected to hit the ground running as fast as possible, diving headfirst into a complex endeavor that is a research project, all while remaining efficient with our time and resources.
 For someone just starting out, being thrust into such a daunting environment may seem like a very difficult proposition.
 Compared with their professors or supervisors, they may feel that they are lacking in experience or knowledge.

 However, this knowledge, while beneficial, is not exactly essential to effective research.
 Engaging in successful scientific research requires having a true direction of your research topic, coupled with a good method to comply in order to have the highest efficiency results.
 By utilizing a methodical and well-planned approach to problem-solving, we can achieve our goals in the shortest time possible.
 We will introduce to the reader some research methods and techniques, in the hopes that it will help those who are interested in academic research.